dataloop/dataloop-support/docs/endpoints/graphite.md

 echo "${finger}.test $RANDOM" | nc -c graphite.dataloop.io 2003
 ```

-You can now create a dashboard widget in Dataloop and browse to the agent you sent the metric in from.
+You can now create a dashboard widget in Dataloop and browse to the Dataloop (Outlyer) Agent you sent the metric in from.